Welcome to day four of Twelve Days To Get Ready For Christmas. Today I am sharing some fun Christmas dishes and table decor ideas.

 - Day 4 – Christmas Dishes and Table Decor Ideas

-You can also find KariAnne’s amazing blog posts here:
+You can also find KariAnne’s amazing blog posts from last year here:

 - Day 1 – What you Should be Christmas Shopping For Now

 - Day 2 – How To Choose a Christmas Theme For Your Home